 This was my first ever successful DIY and upcycle.
 I wanted to update the final reveal pictures and share it with you as it’s been lost in the Pink Fortitude archives.
-You know those cutie clementines that come in the wooden crates?
-Well they are perfect for an upcycle project.
+Do you know those cutie clementines that come in the wooden crates?
+Well, they are perfect for an upcycle project.
 This cutie crate was upcycled into a vintage trunk.
 You will never believe the before and after!

 We had a little basket right inside the door to catch all of the wallets, phones, glasses, iPods, etc. Does the entry at your house have something similar?

 And this is where everything goes.
 Solidarity anyone?

 We have this awesome vintage trunk in our entry in lieu of a console table.
 In my head, I was going to create this incredible vintage trunk box to collect all of the door clutter.
 The only problem – I have not been blessed with the DIY/Crafty gene.
 A four-year-old can craft better than I can.
 Hence why all of the DIY’s and upcycles on this blog are super easy.

 This one is a little more complicated and took a little more time, but trust me, if I can do it, so can you!

 Psst… want easy to follow instructions on how to make all of your favorite household cleaners… the all-natural way?
 It’s eezy peezy!
 Click below…